About the International Development and Innovation Unit

 We have also hosted various individually tailored training, study visits and conference programmes in Scotland.
 This is for UK based and overseas guests.

 This concentration of capability, experience and expertise combines to provide our national and international partners with access to high quality learning and development opportunities.

 Police Scotland delivered a range of specialist road policing programmes for international clients.

 We have also hosted officers from the Caribbean at Tulliallan on Advanced Driver Instructor training.

-Drawing from our experience in Probationer Training in Scotland, Police Scotland designed and implemented a range of bespoke entry level training programmes on behalf of the Sri Lanka Police Service that are in keeping with current international standards.
+Using our experience in Probationer Training in Scotland, Police Scotland designed and implemented a range of bespoke entry level training programmes.
+This was on behalf of the Sri Lanka Police Service that are in keeping with current international standards.

-All of these training programmes are fully accredited and have a direct influence on the professionalism of policing within Sri Lanka.
+All of these training programmes are fully accredited.
+They have a direct influence on the professionalism of policing within Sri Lanka.